polterguy/polterguy.github.io/tutorials/theming/index.md

-_"angular-dark"_ and the _"angular-default"_ templates, because they need to dynamically create router links, Angular components, modify your Angular module, etc, etc, etc. And of course, how the end product ends up looking like after the template engine has done its Magic - Is also highly dependent upon your database structure, how you scaffolded your tables, and what endpoints you included as you generated your frontend.
+_"angular-dark"_ and the _"angular-default"_ templates, because they need to dynamically create router links, Angular components, modify your Angular module, etc, etc, etc. And of course, how the end product ends up looking like after the template engine has done its Magic, is also highly dependent upon your database structure, how you scaffolded your tables, and what endpoints you included as you generated your frontend.